Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 -   Request at most 60 GB of CPU memory for every GPU requested as then all 8 GPUs can be used by jobs with a fair amount of system memory for everybody, and
--   Not request more than 7 CPUs for each GPU requested.
+-   Not request more than 7 cores for each GPU requested.
 If all users do this, the GPUs in a node can be used maximally.